Andrettin/Wyrmsun/readme.txt

 - Slimes now have an icon (graphics by Leo); as a result, they are now selectable and appear in the encyclopedia.
 - New wyrm icons have been added (graphics by Leo); the previous wyrm icon is now used as a variation icon of the green-scaled wyrm.
 - The level up button now appears immediately upon level-up, instead of the player having to click the unit again for it to appear.
+- Goblin gliders now have an icon (graphics by Leo); as a result, they are now selectable and appear in the encyclopedia.
+- The Surghan Mercenaries are now hireable at the Mercenary Camp.

 * Upgrades
 - The graphics for the dwarven level 3 shield icon have been updated (by Leo).